GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

 * Administrator-level knowledge of Genesys Cloud
 * Administrator-level knowledge of Amazon Web Services
-* Knowledge of Java 11 or higher version
+* Knowledge of Java 11 or later versions
 * Knowledge of using Apache Maven tools
 * Working knowledge of npm
 * Working knowledge of jq and Base64